 - Brown ground beef.
 In a large skillet over medium-high heat, brown 1 pound of ground beef, making sure to chop up the meat finely with a spatula or wooden spoon as it browns.
 When it’s fully cooked through, drain the excess fat off as much as you can and return to heat.

 - Add taco seasoning (optional).
 To the ground beef, add 2 ounces (about 4 tablespoons) of store-bought or homemade taco seasoning and stir until well incorporated.

 - Add Rotel.
 Next, add 10 ounces (1 can) of drained Rotel diced tomatoes with green chiles to the ground beef and stir.
 (Here you can add in optional jalapeños for extra spice or other add-ins)

 - Melt the Velveeta.
 Reduce the heat to medium-low and add 8 ounces of cubed Velveeta cheese.
 Stir continuously until all the cheese has melted and everything is well-combined.
 You can reduce the heat to low if the dip starts to stick or burn at all.
 When everything is melted, serve hot and enjoy!

 My simple, classic Rotel Dip is the perfect game day dip for a crowd!
 It’s served best with lots of crispy tortilla chips and other game-day favorites, like my air fryer frozen chicken hot wings!
-You can also serve with fresh veggies like carrots, celery, sugar snap peas, and sliced bell peppers!
+You can also serve with fresh veggies like carrots, celery, sugar snap peas, or roasted peppers and onions!

 💭 Angela's Tips & Recipe Notes